-If you make a complaint to the Director-General or provincial head, they must investigate the case and tell the polluter to take reasonable steps to stop the problem by a certain date.
+If you make a complaint to the Director-General or provincial head, they must investigate the case and tell the responsible for the pollution to take reasonable steps to stop the problem by a certain date.

 If you are not satisfied with the result of your complaint you can request the government to appoint a facilitator to try to have the disagreement referred to conciliation.

-(See page 479 National Environmental Management: Air Quality Act [No 39 of 2004])
+(See pg 755: National Environmental Management: Air Quality Act [No. 39 of 2004])